KseniaTabakova/ksenia.github.io/README.md

 ## ABOUT ME
 **I am a student of BSU.
 I specialize in chain supply management.
 During my studies at the university, I was working as a marketing analyst, consulting services seller, planner of load machines.
 But nothing attract me in practice.**

 I have always wondered how the computer appeared, how from "1" and "0" programming languages have appeared, how does computer understand my commands.
-Answers of familiar programmers did not satisfy me, and I began to look for answers myself for questions:
+Answers of familiar programmers did not satisfy me, and I began to look for answers by myself:

 - *Book by Charles Petzold "Code.
 The secret language of computer Hardware and Software" turned out not enough for me, and*
 - *I read the book "CCNA Routing and Switching 200-125 Official Cert Guide Library".*